sidsahay/CampaignBot/README.md

 It also has a Redis backend for storing string key-value pairs.
 To store a key-val pair, type `%key=val`, to retrieve type `%key`.

 ## Running the bot
-The code expects your Discord bot token in a file called "key.key" in the same directory as the Cargo.toml file.
-It also expects a Redis server runningat localhost with no password.
+The code expects your Discord bot token in a file called "key.key" in the same directory as the `Cargo.toml` file.
+It also expects a Redis server running at localhost with no password.
 Just compile and run via Cargo.